-These small batch, super easy lemon blueberry muffins use Greek yogurt instead of buttermilk along with melted butter, fresh or frozen blueberries, and lemon zest to make six fragrant, soft, and fluffy muffins.
+These small batch, super easy lemon blueberry muffins use Greek yogurt along with melted butter, fresh or frozen blueberries, and lemon zest to make six fragrant, soft, and fluffy muffins.
 Only one bowl and no mixer required for this quick recipe for blueberry muffins, and no crumb topping is needed – instead we sprinkle homemade lemon sugar on top for crisp, bakery-style muffin tops.

 If you like this lemon blueberry muffin recipe with yogurt, check out my other yogurt-based recipes below.